 On March 7, at our annual Blackhawks birthday game, I noticed a yellow tint in Jill’s eyes.
 Long story short, we went to the hospital for tests on March 20, not knowing that she would never come home.
 On the afternoon of April 17, Jill died from complications of liver and kidney failure.
 The loss is devastating, and I feel the pain every second of every day.

 Hockey was again there to help during the initial stages of grief.
 When I was finally ready to get back to the rink after over a month of being away, the Wolves were in the first round of the Calder Cup playoffs.
 I showed up for Game 5 of the first-round series against the Grand Rapids Griffins, and the love I was shown was astonishing.

 Lindsey Willhite and his entire media relations staff with the Wolves were fantastic throughout this entire horrible ordeal.
 Play-by-play man Jason Shaver, with whom I developed a friendship over the season, was one of the first to reach out with words of encouragement.

-The Wolves made it all the way to the Calder Cup Final and kept playing into the month of June.
+The Wolves made it all the way to the Calder Cup Final and kept playing into June.
 Covering their run was not only a great experience professionally, but it gave me reasons to get out of the house and focus on something besides how awful reality had become.
-I was building relationships and working on my craft while dealing with the loss of my soul mate, best friend and biggest fan.
+I was building relationships and working on my craft while dealing with the loss of my soul mate, best friend, and biggest fan.

-It will be a couple of months before I start getting back to the rink on a regular basis, but I plan on doing so.
-Jill wanted me to carve out a living from the game of hockey so I will keep grinding and working hard at it.
-It is what I want and it is what she wanted for me.
+It will be a couple of months before I start getting back to the rink regularly, but I plan on doing so.
+Jill wanted me to carve out a living from the game of hockey, so I will keep grinding and working hard at it.
+It is what I want, and it is what she wanted for me.